Blog

 • How many elevated inclusive play activities do you have?

-• Do you have ramps, berms or other ways to make it more accessible?
+• Do you have ramps or other ways to make it more accessible?

-• Can all playground users enter the playground using the same route, so no one feels excluded?
+• Can playground users enter the playground using the same route, so no one feels excluded?

-To make sure your playground is ADA-compliant, consult the 2010 ADA Standards for Accessible Design published by the Department of Justice.
+To make sure playgrounds are ADA-compliant, the Department of Justice has outlined guidelines in the 2010 ADA Standards for Accessible Design.
 Need more tips for playground planning?
 Check out our Ultimate Guide to Planning Your Playground.

-Your top priority is to make your playground safe, fun and challenging for everyone, all in the same play space.
-That means considering the unique needs of all kids.
-For example, you might take the following into account.
+Your top priority is to create a play space that is safe, fun and challenging for kids of all abilities.
+That means considering the unique needs of kids.
+For example, you might take the following into account:

-• Adding sensory activities: Children with ASD often feel over- or understimulated, and either need a quiet place to escape to or the option to engage in activities that stimulate their senses.
-Make sure to include a mix of both calmer areas and sensory-rich activities that may involve music, lights or spinning motions.
+• Adding sensory activities: Children with ASD often feel over- or understimulated.
+Providing a quiet place to take a break or the opportunity to engage with sensory stimulating activities offers them a more comfortable and enriching experience.
+Make sure to include a variety of calmer play spaces and sensory-rich experiences by integrating music, lights or spinning motions.

 • Boosting accessibility: Think about how children will access play equipment.
-You might need to add ramps or transfer systems so all children can enjoy slides, bridges and other pieces.
-Consider activities that will engage all children physically and help them build strength and coordination.
+You might need to add ramps or transfer systems so children with different abilities can enjoy slides, bridges and other elements.
+Consider activities that will engage children physically and help them build strength and coordination.
 Also, consider how much effort a child will have to put into reaching equipment.
 It should never be exhausting to play!

 The entire playground should offer many opportunities for kids to develop cognitive, physical, social and sensory skills.
 Consider where your playground needs the most improvement and set realistic goals.
-Step by step, you can design an accessible and inclusive playground all the kids in your community will enjoy.
+Step by step, you can design an accessible and inclusive playground that kids in your community will enjoy.

 Discover how Miracle Recreation designs inclusive, multi-sensory playground experiences.